 When it comes down to it, prime refers to the best cut from the rib subprimal — the larger “mother” cut the prime rib roast comes from — and includes ribs six through 12.
 Rib-eye steaks come from the prime section.
 So, whenever you see smaller three- and four-bone prime rib roasts in the market, you can rest assured they come from the prime as well.

 But what makes the prime area so special in the rib subprimal?
 It comes down to the meat’s tenderness and marbling, or fat.
 The muscles in the region undergo less stress than well-exercised muscles, such as the chuck shoulder or rump.

 On a price-per-pound basis, if you want to save on rib-eye steaks, you get the best deal when you buy a whole prime rib or three- or four-bone prime and slice it yourself.
-The market price for a 16-ounce rib-eye can range from $7 to $15, and cutting your own doesn’t take much effort — just a sharp meat-slicing knife or chef’s scimitar.
+The market price for a 16-ounce rib eye can range from $9 to $20 per pound, and cutting your own doesn’t take much effort — just a sharp meat-slicing knife or chef’s scimitar.

 Strips respond well to most cooking methods — grilling, roasting and broiling all work here.
 Try to avoid cooking strips past medium doneness, or an internal temperature between 135 and 140 degrees Fahrenheit.
 Strips tend to toughen when cooked past medium, diminishing the natural tenderness of the cut.